All Episodes

 I think he put it in there, probably because he means it, but it also gives his criticisms added oomph.

-But all through the book, there are positive references to Obama balanced by these serious criticisms, and the positive references give the criticisms, I think, even more oomph.
+But all through the book, there are positive references to Obama balanced by these serious criticisms.

-Well, I mean, I got uh some of the some of the highlights of the of the Gates book, and I really have touched on them.
+Well, I mean, I got some of the highlights of the Gates book.

-I mean, he wasn't Obama's heart wasn't in Afghanistan, yet he's sending people in harm's way to battle he doesn't believe, a war he doesn't believe, that every oh, and and the the other big one is that as opposed to George Bush, Gates' Bush loved hanging around military guys.
+Oh, and the other big one is that as opposed to George Bush, Gates says Bush loved hanging around military guys.

-He loved having the generals, the admirals and all that up to the White House, and he really learned from them and he enjoyed them.
+He loved having the generals, the admirals, and all that up to the White House, and he really learned from them, and he enjoyed them.

 Gates says Obama couldn't have cared less.

-Totally uninterested in the military guy.
+Totally uninterested in the military.

-Well, what's a surprise about this?
+Well, what's the surprise about this?

-These people are liberal democrats.
+These people are liberal Democrats.

 We know that they hold the military in disdain.